 My co-teachers and I all wear many hats, but I mainly teach art and keep track of the 5th and 6th grade group.
 I love the unique flexibility of working in this environment, where I can work closely with each individual student with attention to their interests and goals.
 The students never cease to amaze me with what they accomplish based on their own choosing.

 Why did you choose SJC?

 I chose SJC after visiting the campus and sitting in on classes for a day.
 What stood out to me more than anything was the friendly atmosphere and the connections between students and professors.
-I also loved that education majors have hands-on learning opportunities in local schools starting the first semester.
+I also loved that education majors have hands-on learning opportunities in local schools in their first semester.

 As a student, what was your experience like at SJC?

 I had a great experience at SJC.
-I was able to design my own major and graduate with teaching qualifications for both elementary and art (K-12).
+I was able to design my own major.
 I was able to observe and practice the theory I was learning through my field placements each semester.
 Education professors worked closely with students and encouraged me to really think about the role of schools and education and who I wanted to be as a teacher.
 Bonnie Zimmer especially was an amazing advisor and mentor to me.
 We continue to stay in touch.

 How did the Core Program integrate with your major?

 The Core program challenged me to examine the ways in which all factors of identity (culture, race, gender, class, abilities, etc.) play into everyone’s interactions.
 Core helped me to better understand myself and broaden my understanding of other experiences.
 Anyone involved in education has a crucial responsibility to consider those factors in how schools are structured and how we approach students and families.